 On July 20, 2012, a gunman killed 12 people in a movie theater in Aurora.

-On November 6, 2012, voters amended the state constitution to protect "personal use" of marijuana for adults, establishing a framework to regulate marijuana in a manner similar to alcohol.
+On November 6, 2012, Colorado voters amended the state constitution to protect the "personal use" of marijuana for adults, establishing a framework to regulate marijuana similarly to alcohol.

-In 2012, Colorado adopted the 64th state amendment, becoming the first state in the union to legalize marijuana for industrial and recreational use.
+With the adoption of the 64th state amendment in 2012, Colorado became the first state in the union to legalize marijuana for medicinal, industrial (hemp), and recreational use.

-By 2013, conservation efforts succeeded in bringing the pronghorn population in Colorado back up to roughly 66,000.
+By 2013, conservation efforts succeeded in bringing the stable population of pronghorn back up to roughly 66,000.

 On January 1, 2014, the first recreational marijuana shops in Colorado, and by extension the United States, opened their doors.